The Liberal Arts Program in Economics and History

 The Classical tradition in economics stretches from Adam Smith, David Ricardo and John Stuart Mill, to the mid-twentieth century advances of the “Austrians” including Ludwig von Mises and Friedrich Hayek.
 The “supply side” school that began in the 1970s further added many new concepts that were previously neglected, and continued to refine earlier insights.
 Many of the best minds of recent decades have been closely involved in the asset management industry, which informed their work with experience in the real world of global markets and economies, and refreshed a tradition that had become somewhat stagnant, abstract and academic.
 Today, almost all economics taught in universities is neo-Mercantilist or “Keynesian” in nature.
 It is the economics of government manipulation and distortion, and became popular during the 1930s.
 Despite the continued failure of such approaches, and their general disparagement among financial professionals and others with real-world experience, the Classical tradition–the original study of economics–remains hard-to-find within the walls of the common university.
 The Vega Institute may be, at this time, the only place for young people to formally study the most sophisticated, contemporary approach to the Classical tradition, informed by real-world experience.

 The program focuses on reading, regular discussion and writing, with no formal lectures and no formal classes.
 There is only one course of study.
 Discussion is in small groups of seven or less.
-The framework is based on the “leadership education” model described by Oliver and Rachel DeMille, developed and tested at the undergraduate level for over two decades.
-This itself is a contemporary extension of the classic mentor-student model, which served as a primary model of higher education before the rise of the large university, modeled after the Prussian example, in the latter nineteenth century.
-The format of a small number of students gathered around a single mentor–rather than multiple specialist lecturers–goes back at least to Plato’s Academy, founded in Athens ca. 387 B.C. and in operation for over three hundred years.
-In 1800, most American colleges had less than a hundred students, clustered around a team of mentors (Harvard had thirteen, Yale less than ten), and all following the same course of study.
-The level of education their graduates exhibited was extraordinary.
+The framework is based on the “leadership education” model described by Oliver and Rachel DeMille, used with great success by thousands of students from the homeschool to post-graduate level for more than two decades.
+This itself is a contemporary extension of the classic mentor-student model, which served as a primary model of higher education in the United States before the rise of the large university, modeled after the Prussian example, in the latter nineteenth century.
+Education reformers have recommended a return to that earlier model at least since the 1930s.

 President James Garfield said in 1879: “Take a log cabin in the West, put a wooden bench in it, with Mark Hopkins at one end and a student on the other, and you have a college.”
 Hopkins was the president of Williams College.
 Garfield had been his student.

 The princes of Europe were not educated in universities–they had private mentors.
+Marcus Aurelius, one of Rome’s noblest and most successful emperors, attributed his superior education to the use of private mentors instead of schools.
 John Milton, the English poet who also held high office in the government of Oliver Cromwell, had several students that he mentored directly from his home.
 Thomas Jefferson–one of the greatest minds in American history–spent five years under the mentorship of George Wythe, a practicing lawyer who guided many influential leaders of the Founding generation.
 After retiring from the presidency, Jefferson himself mentored students from his home.
 Yale University was founded by Abraham Pierson; for the first six months, he had one student.
-Adam Smith, the early economist, served as a private mentor for the son of a wealthy family.
+Adam Smith, the early economist, served as a private mentor for a wealthy family.

 Students get close personal attention and guidance appropriate to their individual needs, interests, development and character.
 The student/mentor ratio will not exceed 12:1.